jenkinsci/schedule-build-plugin/README.md

 # Schedule Build plugin

-Adds capability to schedule a build for a later point in time.
-Asks the user for a date and time and adds the build to the build queue with the respective quiet period.
+Adds capability to schedule a build for a later point in time by asking for date and time and parameters if applicable.
+The plugin offers 2 ways how to schedule the build.
+- Adding the run to the queue immediately with a quiet period calculated from the selected date and time.
+- Using cron-like scheduling to plan the build for a specific date and time.
+This mode offers additional features.

 ## Scheduling Builds